-In some cases, retrofitting existing buildings or regrading a yard can help reduce the potential for flood damage to structures and their contents.
-Retrofitting techniques include elevating buildings above flood levels, wet or dry floodproofing (commercial structures only), and installing backflow preventers to protect floors and contents from sewer backups.
+In some cases, retrofitting existing buildings or regarding a yard can help reduce the potential for flood damage to structures and their contents.
+Retrofitting techniques include elevating buildings above flood levels, wet or dry flood proofing (commercial structures only), and installing backflow preventers to protect floors and contents from sewer backups.
 A building permit may be required for retrofitting and structural projects.

 There are also temporary measures that can help to protect your property during a flood event.
 You can plan ahead about where and how you will move furniture out of harm’s way; keep materials like sandbags, plywood, plastic sheeting and lumber handy for emergency waterproofing; and clear brush and debris away from storm drains and ditches so water can drain away from the structure.

 The following guides contain more information on protecting your property:

 - “Residential Drainage: A Homeowner’s Guide to Drainage Problems and Solutions” available from Prince George’s County.
 This free guide can be obtained by calling Paul DeSousa at (301) 883-5871 or (301) 883-5832